-For about the next 40 years, the school was housed in various British schools in the city of Birmingham and in rooms behind the church, used temporarily.
-On November 23rd 2002, the inauguration of the new building took place in the presence of Archbishop Grigorios.
-Since then, our school has been housed next to the church, in its own separate premises.
+For the following 40 years, our school journeyed through various British school premises in Birmingham and temporary spaces behind the church.
+However, on November 23rd, 2002, a historic moment arrived with the inauguration of our new building, honored by the presence of Archbishop Grigorios.
+Since that milestone day, our school has found its permanent home adjacent to the church, in its dedicated premises.

-In 1995 our school became an examination centre, hosting students from various schools every year.
+In 1995, our school proudly became an examination centre, hosting GCSE and A-Level examinations in Greek, thereby supporting students from various schools annually.

 As we move forward, our school remains committed to its educational vision and values.
 We strive to impart knowledge about the Greek language, history, religion, and culture to instill pride in our students, fostering a strong connection to their heritage.